Poshi/dezc-4/README.md

 On the other size, a drawback would had been that the table materialization would had to wait for those tables to be generated before starting with this one, while with the approach I choose the generation can be done in parallel.

+In a production environment, some benchmarking would have to be done to choose the best path.
+Probably it would be better to use the second option, as using already computed data should lower the costs and increase the efficiency.